ROCm/rocSOLVER/docs/source/userguide_api.rst

 Logging Functions
 ============================

-These are functions that enable and control rocSOLVER's multi-level logging capabilities.
+These are functions that enable and control rocSOLVER's :ref:`logging-label` capabilities.

 Logging set-up and tear-down
 --------------------------------------